Conveyancing

 If your property has an easement you cannot block or impact its use.

 Easements should be disclosed in the contract for sale of land.
-Before buying a property, you should check if there are any easements.
+Before buying a property, check if there are any easements.

 Section 88K of the Conveyancing Act 1919 (NSW) allows the court to grant an easement over your property if:

-So if you are asked to provide some of your property for an easement, think carefully before refusing a reasonable request.
+If you are asked to provide some of your property for an easement, to avoid costs orders potentially being made against you, think carefully before refusing a reasonable request.

-Compensation is given to those who are entitled to it (sec 88K Conveyancing Act 1919).
+You may be entitled to compensation (sec 88K Conveyancing Act 1919).
 If you are asked to agree to an easement over your property, you should have the easement valued before negotiating compensation.

-In some situations you may be paid for a right of way but it is not compulsory.
+In some situations you may be paid for a right of way.

 You can be forced to remove an unauthorised construction and pay damages if you build over an easement.